1. Radio-Frequency Wireless Technology in Medical Devices

 3. PXI based Record Playback

 Solving New Applications with Record_Playback and FPGA Technologies- This document introduces NI RF hardware and software to help you achieve the best performance.
 It also contains example code specific to each section to help you integrate record and playback systems.
 This document specifically examines RF record and playback system considerations.
-If you are not familiar with RF record and playback basics, refer to the Introduction to Streaming white papers.

 RF Record and Playback Resources- In this resource kit, you learn about National Instruments PXI RF Stream-to-Disk capabilities and explore applications that require continuous RF acquisition.
 The kit also provides LabVIEW example code that enables stream to disk with PXI instruments.